mne-tools/mne-cpp/doc/gh-pages/pages/development/ftbufferplugin.md

 ---
-title: FieldTrip Buffer in MNE Scan
+title: FieldTrip Buffer
-parent: Develop
+parent: MNE Scan Development
-nav_order: 4
+nav_order: 7
 ---

-# MNE Scan FieldTrip Buffer Plugin
+# FieldTrip Buffer

 The plugin interface with a FieldTrip Buffer running at a given address.
 It does not implement the buffer itself, only a client.
 It is non-invasive, and does not even have access to the MEG device directly, only the data pushed to the buffer.